 Assisted in raising money to purchase a habitat conservation area that creates a wildlife corridor between two existing reserves.

-Financially assisted in habitat management, rewilding, and maintenance for that habitat conservation area.
+Financially assisted in habitat management, rewilding, and maintenance for our land conservancy in South Africa.